-Google has extended the length of meta descriptions on the search engine results page.
+In December 2017, Google extended the length of meta descriptions on the search engine results page.
 The meta description is the text under the title, describing what users can expect when they click on your page.
 Usually, this is what you manually input, but sometimes, Google chooses the description from your website if it seems more relevant to the query.

 Why the Change?

 According to Google, they decided to lengthen meta descriptions so that brands had more room to be descriptive.
-By allowing more characters, the snippets can give readers more information and help them make a better decision on which link to click.
+By allowing more characters, the meta description can give readers more information and help them make a better decision on which link to click.

 How Much Longer Are They?